kilometersvi/BlocklyML/design2.md

 linearReg.fit(X_train, y_train)

 ## Hyperparameter Tuning
-Gives users the option to manually change values of the hyperparameters they choose for the given mode This is an example of selecting specific hyperparameters for a model:
+Gives users the option to manually change values of the hyperparameters they choose for the given mode.
+This is an example of selecting specific hyperparameters for a model:

 xgbReg = xgb.XGBRegressor(